Monday, June 9, 2025

 Isaac del Toro, a 21-year-old from Ensenada, Baja California, has become the first cyclist from Mexico to lead the Giro d’Italia, one of cycling’s three most prestigious events, along with the Tour de France and the Vuelta a España.

-Though del Toro finished second to Belgian star Wout Van Aert in Sunday’s portion of the race, he now has enough overall points that he’ll be wearing the iconic pink jersey going into Tuesday’s Stage 10.
+Though del Toro finished second to Belgian star Wout Van Aert in Sunday’s portion of the race, his overall time stands as the lowest, meaning that he’ll be wearing the iconic pink jersey going into Tuesday’s Stage 10.

 The pink jersey, or maglia rosa, is always worn by the race’s overall leader at the start of that day.
 Monday was a rest day, one of two during the three-week race.